 - ACOG recommends exclusive breastfeeding for the first six months of life.
-As reproductive health experts and women's health advocates who work with a variety of obstetric and pediatric health care providers, OB/GYNs are uniquely positioned to enable women to achieve their infant feeding goals. - ACOG has created a Breastfeeding Toolkit designed to help OB/ GYNs and other women's healthcare providers do just that.
+As reproductive health experts and women's health advocates who work with a variety of obstetric and pediatric health care providers, OB/GYNs are uniquely positioned to enable women to achieve their infant feeding goals. - ACOG has created a breastfeeding toolkit designed to help OB/ GYNs and other women's healthcare providers do just that.
 You can access this resource online at breastfeedingtoolkit2020 (acog.org).
-Be sure to start discussing breastfeeding early in prenatal care and include the mother's support person in breastfeeding education.
+Be sure to start discussing breastfeeding early in prenatal care and include the patient's support person in breastfeeding education.

 Wellpoint may cover the cost of a standard, non-hospital-grade electric breast pump.
+Members should contact Member Services to learn about their benefits.